Seticon2008/primal_tale_cyoq/README.md

-To Play Locally:
+A fun little Choose Your Own Quest/Adventure game set in ancient times

-You must have Python installed on computer
+To Play Locally, you must have Python installed on computer

-Download ZIP and extract
+1. Download ZIP and extract

-Inside "primal_tale_cyoq" file, you should see files Build, TemplateData, index
+2. Inside "primal_tale_cyoq" file, you should see files Build, TemplateData, index

-Right click in empty space, select "open in terminal"
+3. Right click in empty space, select "open in terminal"

-enter the command "py -m http.server".
+4. Enter the command "py -m http.server".
 This should run the game on port 8000

-Open a browser tab and go to "localhost:8000"
+5. Open a browser tab and go to "localhost:8000"